-Pegas provides voice and data services to around 30,000 users.
-The first adopters of the Pegas network were the Chzech police.
-Today, it is in shared use with other organizations such as fire and rescue and emergency medical services.
-The police still remain its most significant users.
+The first adopters of the Pegas network were the Czech police.
+Today, it is in shared use with other organizations.

-Czech Republic has extended the Pegas network to serve many critical user groups, including
+The Pegas network now serves several critical user groups, including

 - National police